betsalel-williamson/interview-timer/.github/README.md

 # GitHub Actions CI/CD Pipeline

-This directory contains GitHub Actions workflows for automated testing, building, and deployment of the Multi-Timer application.
+This directory contains GitHub Actions workflows for automated testing, building, and deployment of the Interview Timer application.

 ## Workflows